For what can CST Innovation Initiative grant funds be requested?

 Applicants will receive comments from the review panel.
 Unsuccessful applicants can reapply for future cycles of this program.

-Can a DII grant be used as a seed grant?
+Can a CII grant be used as a seed grant?

 Yes.
 We encourage both short-term small projects and also pilot projects that may require future funding.

-Can DII grants be used for projects outside of Temple?
+Can CII grants be used for projects outside of Temple?

 Yes, outside projects led by members of the CST community are allowed and encouraged.
-The project should aim to increase representation of marginalized groups and address diversity in mathematics, science and technology.
+The project should aim to address equality of opportunity in mathematics, science and technology.

 Will this funding opportunity be offered in the future?